ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/auth/Module.md

  ```
 ### Outbound Authentication Provider

-An outbound authentication provider defines an authentication scheme that could be used to authenticate with external endpoints.
+An outbound authentication provider defines an authentication scheme that could be used to authenticate external endpoints.
 The `auth:OutboundAuthProvider` acts as the interface for all the outbound authentication providers.
-Any type of implementation such as JDBC, JWT, OAuth2 and file-based should be object-equivalent.
+Any type of implementation such as JDBC, JWT, OAuth2, and file-based should be object-equivalent.

 When creating a new outbound authentication provider, you need to implement the below functions.
-- `generateToken` : Generate the token for authentication with outbound auth providers such as JWT, OAuth2.
+- `generateToken`: Generates the token for authentication with outbound Auth providers such as JWT and OAuth2.
-- `inspect` : Inspect the incoming data and generate the token for authentication as needed.
-As an example if the incoming data says it needs to regenerate the token because of the previously generated token is invalid, this method will generate it.
+- `inspect`: Inspects the incoming data and generates the token for authentication as needed.
+For example, if the incoming data indicates that it needs to regenerate the token because the previously-generated token is invalid, this method will generate it.

 #### Outbound Basic Auth Provider

-The `auth:OutboundBasicAuthProvider` is used to authenticate with external endpoint with the use of username and passwords provided at configurations.
+The `auth:OutboundBasicAuthProvider` is used to authenticate external endpoints with the use of usernames and passwords provided in the configurations.
 The `auth:OutboundBasicAuthProvider` is an implementation of the `auth:OutboundAuthProvider` interface.

 ```ballerina
 auth:OutboundBasicAuthProvider basicAuthProvider = new({